krislette/bob-web/README.md

 2. Click on the audio upload area or drag and drop an audio file
 3. Supported formats: MP3 and WAV
 4. Paste or type the song lyrics in the text area
-5. Click "Analyze Results" to submit
+5. Click "Analyze Music" to submit
 6. Wait for the analysis to complete
 7. View the classification result with confidence score
 8. Review the classification results and explanations